The Drinking Trap: Why We Keep Pouring in What Holds Us Back

 And yet… we keep pouring it in.

-Not because we’re weak — but because alcohol is good at disguising the problem it creates.
+Not because we’re weak, but because alcohol’s good at disguising the very problems it creates.

-We know it’s not helping — so why do we keep reaching for it?
+So if we know it’s not helping, why do we keep reaching for it?

-It’s because we’re caught in a cycle — one that’s designed to keep us stuck.
+Because we’re caught in a cycle that’s designed to keep us stuck.

 The Loop That Reinforces Itself